Operation Shoter: Allegations of atrocities and ceasefire violation

 Azzam Pasha, the Secretary General of the Arab League issued a statement alleging that atrocities were committed during and after the attacks.
 In particular it was stated that 28 people from al-Tira were burnt alive.
 The IDF rejected these allegations but admitted that their soldiers had found 25–30 bodies at Ayn Ghazal in "an advanced state of decomposition" and that the soldiers made prisoners bury the remains.
 The IDF also buried about 200 bodies found in the three villages after the battle.

-On July 28 the United Nations peace envoy, Folke Bernadotte, issued a statement which said that there was "no evidence to support claims of massacre."
-The next morning, a team of UN observers came to survey the damage, and did not find any bodies, although bodies were buried under the rubble of destroyed buildings.
+On July 28, the United Nations peace envoy Folke Bernadotte issued a statement which said that there was "no evidence to support claims of massacre."
+The next morning, a team of UN observers came to survey the damage and did not find any bodies; they were buried under the rubble of destroyed buildings.
 The UN went on to see the refugees of the three villages now camped around Jenin, and found 8,111, while 63 were declared missing and 62 killed.
 Numerous refugees in the area, however, lied about their origins, as the combined population of the Little Triangle before the war had been 6,820.

 On September 8, Bernadotte produced a more detailed report, concluding that the assault on the villages was unjustified, especially in view of an offer from the villagers to negotiate, and that the attack violated the truce.
 It condemned the "systematic" demolition of Ayn Ghazal and Jaba'.
 In conclusion the report demanded that Israel allow the return of the villagers and assist in the rebuilding of their homes.
 By the time Israel's Foreign Minister Moshe Sharett issued his response on September 28, Bernadotte had been assassinated by the militant Zionist group Lehi.
 His replacement, Ralph Bunche, did not pursue the matter.